 More than 85 per cent of our first-year students come from outside Dunedin, so we place great emphasis on providing high-quality accommodation and support through our residential colleges.

 Most students go flatting in their second year, although some opt for a flat in their first year.
 If you choose to live in a flat, you’ll find that living costs in Dunedin are generally lower than in bigger cities.

-The table below provides an estimate of living costs in NZ$ and is based on 2017 charging.
-The costs assume a single student on campus for a period of forty weeks (one academic year).
-Actual accommodation costs will be supplied once you have been accepted for study at Otago.
+The table below provides an estimate of living costs in NZ$ and is based on 2022 charging.
+The costs assume a single student on campus for a period of 40 weeks (one academic year), although depending on accommodation arrangements, some costs may be incurred for the full 52 weeks of the year.

 - In addition to the accommodation fee, the residential colleges charge a small amenity fee.

 - Food costs are based on a moderate food budget where most cooking is done at home from seasonal and basic ingredients.

 - Personal costs vary considerably depending on lifestyle.

 - The estimate represents a restrained style of living and does not include travel costs or any significant personal expenditure items.

 - Electricity costs are approximate and can be significantly higher in winter.